earthcubeprojects-chords/chords/bin/ssl/ssl.md

 # SSL Integration
-Factors involved with SSL integration in CHORDS:
+Notes about the SSL integration in CHORDS:

 * CHORDS may be run in either a non-SSL mode or an SSL mode.
+* Certificates are issued by _Let's Encrypt_.
+* CHORDS uses derived imagees for nginx and certbot.
+These images add a bit of useful functionality, e.g. _bash_ and _nano_.
+Most importantly, they have startup scripts which do some initial configuration based on the mode that CHORDS is starting in.
 * SSL certificates are created by using nginx and certbot in a standalone mode.
-  The ``--no-deps`` switch applied to ``docker-compose run`` and ``docker-compose up`` can be used to run nginx or certbot without starting other dependencies, ie. mysql, influxdb, etc., but still attachingthe volumes.
+  The ``--no-deps`` switch applied to ``docker-compose run`` and ``docker-compose up`` can be used to run nginx or certbot without starting other dependencies, ie. mysql, influxdb, etc., while still attaching the persistent volumes.
 * Nginx will use different configuration files, depending upon which mode is in play.
 Nginx configuration files for all modes are built into the nginx container, with some symbols designating configurable information.
 * The nginx container contains a startup script which will choose which nginx configuration to use.
-It will make the variable substitutions prior to starting nginx.
+It will make variable substitutions prior to starting nginx.
-* With CHORDS in SSL mode, certbot will be running in a certificate maintenance mode, attempting the renewal every 6 hours.
+* The certbot container startup script will attempt a certificate renewal every 6 hours if operating in SSL mode.
+Otherwise, the container will exit.
-* In non-SSL mode, certbot will exit
-* The certbot image is use for housekeeping activities, such as removing certificates, and generating dummy certificates.
+* The certbot service is run standalone for housekeeping activities, such as removing certificates, generating dummy certificates (using _openssl_), and so on.
+This service is used because _docker-compose_ has it mount the _Let's Encrypt_ related volumes.

 ## Building

-Just a reminder: build the CHORDS specific containers using ``docker-compose``:
+Just a reminder: how to build the CHORDS specific containers using ``docker-compose``.
+The service names are referenced; the _build_ section in _docker-compose.yml_ provides directions for building the image:

 ```sh
 docker-compose build  app